amritlamsal123/developer_associate/README.md

   * By default, the DynamoDB write operations (PutItem, UpdateItem, DeleteItem) are unconditional: each of these operations will overwrite an existing item that has the specified primary key.
   * Conditional writes are helpful in cases where multiple users attempt to modify the same item.
 #### There is no limit on number of attributes an item can have in DynamoDB
+#### CloudFormation stack deloys to "Rollback" if it is not going to work at time of creation:
+  * A subnet specified in the template does not exist
+  * An AMI specified in the template exist in a different region than one in which the stack is deployed
+  * The template specifies an instance-store backed AMI and an incompatible EC2 instance type.
+    * NOTE: If we are encountering a JSON syntax error, it will return a template validation error prior to the creation and deployment of resource itself. se
+#### Optimistic Locking With Version Number
+  * Optimistic locking is a strategy to ensure that the client-side item that you are updating (or deleting) is the same as the item in DynamoDB.
+If you use this strategy, then your database writes are protected from being overwritten by the writes of others — and vice-versa.
+  * Optimistic locking prevents you from accidentally overwriting changes that were made by others; it also prevents others from accidentally overwriting your changes.
+  * To support optimistic locking, the AWS SDK for Java provides the @DynamoDBVersionAttribute annotation.
+In the mapping class for your table, you designate one property to store the version number, and mark it using this annotation
 #### DynamoDB API
   * CreateTable
   * DescribeTable